A Coalition Game for On-demand Multi-modal 3D Automated Delivery System: Background

-Reinforcement learning (RL) has found applications in fleet dispatching and management problems such as on-demand delivery and various variants of vehicle routing problems.
-For example, \citep{jahanshahi2022deep} proposed a meal delivery service as a Markov Decision Process (MDP) and employed Deep Q-Networks (DQN) to optimize courier assignment integrating unique approach of order rejection and repositioning of idle couriers.
-This work extensively studied the real-time optimization of meal delivery by making order acceptance and courier deployment decisions.
-Likewise, \citep{mehra2023deliverai} introduces DeliverAI, a multi-agent reinforcement learning system that allows food delivery networks to provide dynamic routing by providing a novel distributed path-sharing algorithm using Q-learning.
-However, no graph-based approach was considered, and not all customers will be met by saving on the cost of an order delay in the former.
-The training process becomes more complex in both cases as models require specialized tuning and can be time-consuming due to limited buffer memory.
+Initially, RL has found applications in fleet dispatching and on-demand delivery and various variants of vehicle routing problems.
+For example, \cite{jahanshahi2022deep} proposed a food delivery service as a Markov decision process (MDP) using deep Q-networks (DQN) to optimize courier assignment.
+Likewise, \cite{mehra2023deliverai} introduced DeliverAI, a multi-agent reinforcement learning system that allows food delivery networks to provide dynamic routing by a novel distributed Q-learning path-sharing algorithm.
+However, the training process becomes more complex in both cases as models require specialized tuning and can be time-consuming due to limited buffer memory.